-The KHSA, at Section 6.5, provides for the abeyance of the Clean Water Act Section 401 water quality certification process for PacifiCorp's relicensing application pending completion of the Secretarial Determination process and during the interim period prior to potential dam removal.
-Abeyance of the 401 process relieves the states of the burden of processing certification applications during the Interim Period of dam removal analysis pursuant to the KHSA, but preserves the full authority of the states to condition the Project through the 401 certification process should dam removal under the KHSA not occur.
-During the Interim Period PacifiCorp is required to fund and implement Interim Water Quality Measures and other Measures pursuant to the KHSA.
+The KHSA, at Section 6.5, commits the KHSA parties to request abeyance of the California and Oregon Clean Water Act Section 401 water quality certification process for PacifiCorp's relicensing application, pending completion of the Secretarial Determination process and during the interim period prior to potential dam removal.
+Given the anticipated removal of the hydroelectric project facilities in 2020, abeyance of the 401 process relieves the states, PacifiCorp, and other interested parties of the burden of processing relicensing certification applications during the interim period prior to dam removal pursuant to the KHSA while preserving the full authority of the states to condition the Project through the 401 certification process should dam removal under the KHSA not occur and the relicensing process resume.